 Can I gain feedback on my child’s progress?

 Yes, communication with parents is actively encouraged.
-If you would like to receive specific feedback on your child’s progress, please let us know.
+If you would like to receive specific feedback on your child’s progress, please let me know.

 Can my child join after the program has started?

 Whilst the course employs discreet weekly objectives, it is designed for students to implement an accumulating skill set.
 As a result, it is recommended that your child undertake the complete course.
 Please check the website calendar for forthcoming start dates.